eblot/pyftdi/pyftdi/README.rst

 Status
 ~~~~~~

-This project is still at an early alpha development stage.
+This project is still in beta development stage.

 However, PyFtdi is being forked from a closed-source software implementation
 that has been successfully used for over a year - including serial, spi and